Why Twin Restoration

 Why Penelope ?
 All of my motorcycles have names, this particular bike is a Thunderbird.
 Lady Penelope was an obvious choice, and if you can’t make the connection, maybe have a quick google of “Thunderbirds.”

 The Challenge – Myself

 Much like the Triumph I appear to have been constructed out of more than one parts bin.
-Whilst my chassis was decidedly Male, many of my other components in the build were definitely destined for the Female model.

 The result was a whole me, that suffered from one or two glitches since delivery.
 Early indications of this mismatch were not well received by the new owners who made the running in period somewhat uncomfortable.
 If the truth be known they also had a go at cancelling the order, but I arrived anyway.
 The new owners chose to alternate between occasional polishing and frequent violent attempts at getting the parts to fit right, which they never did.